geekodour/o/content/docs/documents/hire.md

 -   **Clarisights** (August'20 - March'22)
     -   Bangalore.
 Data Engineer.
-    -   working with various technologies.
+    -   Designed and implemented various integrations to the ETL pipeline.
+Made sure that data is read and write is efficient.
+Worked with various DSL, primary work hours were spent on writing Ruby and dealing with PostgreSQL.
 -   **rtCamp** (July'19 - August'19)
     -   Pune.
 Systems Intern.
-    -   Working on various sysadmin and monitoring related tasks.
+    -   Working on myriad of sysadmin and monitoring related tasks.
 -   **CNCF/Prometheus** (May'19 - August'19)
     -   Berlin (Remote).
 Google Summer of Code student.
-    -   Working on the Prometheus benchmarking tool and PromQL rule formatter.
+    -   Worked on the benchmarking system for Prometheus releases which involved working heavily with Grafana and Google Cloud's Kubernetes offering.
 -   **Free Software Foundation** (Aug'18 - Dec'18)
     -   Boston (Remote).
 SysAdmin Intern.
     -   working on monitoring tasks with Nagios, Prometheus, Ansible.